riffomonas/RR_R25_2014/research_plan.md

 great enthusiasm in understanding how the structure and function of the microbiome relates to human health {The Human Microbiome Consortium, 2012 #2616;
 The Human Microbiome Consortium, 2012 #2617}.
-This initiative has resulted in a expansion of support at the NIH, who now supports these research efforts across 16 of the 27 institutes, centers, and offices.
+This initiative has resulted in an expansion of support at the NIH, who now supports these research efforts across 16 of the 27 institutes, centers, and offices.
 The funding for microbiome research more than doubled between fiscal years 2010 and 2012 to a total between
 $120 and 150 million for nearly 300 grants and contracts (Lita Proctor, NHGRI,